-After the girls were done eating we played a few simple games.
+After eating, the games began!
 We played Silent Football, Human Knot, and “The Cereal Game.”

-I made up The Cereal Game based off of a White Elephant Game.
+The Cereal Game was my favorite of all of the games!
+It was based off of the popular White Elephant Game.

 The girls sat in a circle and each picked a number.
 The number they drew was the order when they would be able to choose a cereal.